MarlinFirmware/Marlin/README.md

 ## Contact

-__Google Hangout:__ <a href="https://plus.google.com/hangouts/_/gxn3wrea5gdhoo223yimsiforia" target="_blank">Hangout</a> We have a hangout every 2 weeks.
+__Google Hangout:__ <a href="https://plus.google.com/hangouts/_/gxn3wrea5gdhoo223yimsiforia" target="_blank">.
+Hangout</a> We have a hangout every 2 weeks.
 Search the issue list for "Hangout" and you will see what time and date the next event is going on.

 ## Credits